JudeWells/chainsaw/README.md

     by default the output will be saved in the `results` directory.

 Optional:
-To visualise the domain assignments ensure that you have pymol installed and update the `STRIDE_EXE` variable in `src/constants.py` to point to the pymol executable.
+To visualise the domain assignments, ensure that you have pymol installed and update the `STRIDE_EXE` variable in `src/constants.py` to point to the pymol executable.

 ## Usage